grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 [//]: # (### Hemi blows the tanks)

 Percy climbed back up the stairs to the third deck, moving towards the control room.
 As she passed Hemi at the sonar station she told him she wanted to blow the tanks.
 He nodded, as if he had been expecting it.
-"What about the sub following us?"
-He asked.
+"What about the sub following us?" he asked.

 "We've reached the point where we're better off with them up there than fucking sinking down here."
 She replied.
 "I'll be in the control room to keep her stable during the rise.
 I want you to open the tank blow valves."

-"OK."
-Said Hemi, taking off the headset as he stood up from the sonar station.
+"OK," said Hemi, taking off the headset as he stood up from the sonar station.

 The emergency blow station was at the back of the sonar & navigation compartment, where the equipment made a subtle shift from the electrical to the mechanical.
 It consisted of a number of pipes mounted up against the wall of the compartment.
 The pipes ran forward and aft from the blow station, off into the many deep, complicated parts of the ship that controlled buoyancy.
 The pipes had the diameters of large soup cans.
 They had been re-painted many times, giving them a thick smoothed-over texture, except where the paint had chipped off with flecks of rust.
 They were stacked up, more than a dozen.
 Some passed through on their way up to the tank control panel in the control room.
 Others routed through this compartment simply for the convenience of the engineering of the boat.